-The Township of North Stormont employs an Economic Development Officer who works to promote business and economic development within the Township.
+The Township of North Stormont employs and Business Development Officer who works to promote business and business development within the Township.
 In addition, the Township works with the United Counties of SDG, the Small Business Enterprise Center, Community Futures and other not-for-profit organizations to help businesses start up, grow and succeed.
-If you are interested in establishing a new business, growing a new business or looking for assistance within North Dundas, please contact the Township’s Economic Development Officer at email@example.com new email for more information.
+If you are interested in establishing a new business, growing a new business or looking for assistance within North Dundas, please contact the Township’s Business Development Office create new email for more information.

 The Province of Ontario, the Federal Government and private foundations often offer grants and funding for businesses at various stages of development and operation.
-If you’re interested in exploring grant opportunities based on present and future needs, please contact the Economic Development Officer at firstname.lastname@example.org new email.
+If you’re interested in exploring grant opportunities based on present and future needs, please contact the Business Development Officer.

 Economic Development Strategic Plan

-The Township is in the process of developing an Economic Development Strategic Plan.
-The intent of the plan is to help drive economic development and priority action points to implement within the Community.
+The Township is in the process of developing a Business Development Strategic Plan.
+The intent of the plan is to help drive business development and priority action points to implement within the Community.
 The Strategic Plan is currently under development and will be available once it has received Council approval.